thiagoes/micro-arcade-F15/README.md

 ### Game Dynamics

 The player is controlled by the potentiometer, and when the button is pressed, a cannonball should shoot out from the top middle LED.
 The cannon should be able to shoot from any column of the board; this means that the base of your cannon should be able to move one pixel off the edge of the screen, with the barrel appearing on the edge.
 When you shoot, the shot should be visible until you reach a creature or until it moves off of the top of the board.
-Both the cannonball and the invader should disappear on the iteration in which the ball would move on top of the invader.
+Both the cannonball and the invader should disappear if the ball would move on top of the invader.
+Finally the bottom row of invaders should move down by one LED every few seconds.
+If an invader overlaps with the player, then the player loses a life.
+The game continues until the player has lost all three lives, or until the player has finished all the levels.

-The invaders should move down by one LED every 50 iterations of your "Loop()" function until they reach the bottom of the board or disappear.
-In one iteration of "Loop()", you should first get the new position of the paddle based on potentiometer values.
-Then, every 50th iteration, move the bottom most row of invaders down one pixel.
-After the invaders have been updated, either check to see if you need to update the ball, or, if there is not a ball on the board, check to see if the player is pressing a button to shoot a new ball.
+Given this description, the key part of your code will need to do the following:

+    * Update the position of the player based on the value of the potentiometer
+    * Update the position of the cannonball, including detecting if a new cannonball is being fired
+    * Update the position of each invader
+    * Detect if the cannonball is colliding with any of the invaders; if so, both the cannonball and the invader disappear
+    * Detect if the player is colliding with any of the invaders; if so, the player loses a life and the level restarts
+    * Detect if all the invaders are killed; if so, start the next level

 # Getting Started

+Here is a short guide to help you start this project.
+This guide walks you through wiring the potentiometer, the button, and the LED screen, as well as getting your computer set up to start programming the Arduino.

 ## Hardware